IBM/microservices-traffic-management-using-istio/README.md

 # Part C: Enable Egress Traffic for sample application

-#### For this part, you should clone this repository to use the YAML files and/or source code for the microservices.
+#### For this part, you should clone this repository.
+This step requires you to use the YAML files and/or source code for the microservices.

 ## 8. Create a MySQL Database
 Provision Compose for MySQL in Bluemix via https://console.ng.bluemix.net/catalog/services/compose-for-mysql